 Data displayed Allocated Size used%".
-The percentage of tablespace pages used out of all usable allocated pages.
-Total Size Used %.
-Tablespace utilization % including free space on the file sytstem and DB2 architecture limits Alarms.
+The percentage of tablespace pages used out all usable allocated pages. : of $\textbf{Total Size Used \%.} \ \textbf{Tablespace utilization \% including free space on the sytstem and DB2 architecture limits}$ file Alarms .
 The number of warning, critical, and fatal alarms for this DB2 database tablespace.
 The dwell shows the most recent alarms raised against this tablespace, sorted by severity.
-Click this field to view the Alarms list.
-This list allows browsing through the alarms, which are sorted according to severity.
-See the Foglight Online Help, Monitoring System-Wide Alarms for details on the alarm information.
-Auto Resize.
+Click this field to view the Alar list.
+This list allows browsing through the alarms, which are sorted accord to severity.
+See the Foglight Online Help, Monitoring System-Wide Alarm for details on the alarm information. ding Auto Resize.
 Relates to the DMS tablespaces and storage tables stored automatically.
 A setting of one indicates enablement of the auto resizing.
 Auto Storage.
 Describes whether the tablespace was created as an automatic storage tablespace.
-A value of 1 (Auto) means yes; 0 means no. Containers.
+A value of 1 (Auto) means yes; 0 means it no. Containers.
 Container count.
 Content Type.
-Text identifier defining the size or type of the tablespace: ANY, LARGE, SYSTEMP, or USRTEMP.
-ID.
+Text identifier defining the size or type of the tablespace: ANY, LARGE, SYSTEMP, or USRTEMP. : ID.
 Numerical identification of the tablespace.
 Name.
 The name of the tablespace.
-Clicking the tablespace name drills down further to the Tablespace-specific page.
-Page Size.
+Clicking the tablespace name drills down further to the Tablespace-specific page. i Page Size.
 Total page size in KBs.
 Rebalancer Mode.
-Indicates if the current re-balancing process is removing space from a tablespace or adding space to a tablespace.
-NOTE: Only applicable to a DMS tablespace.
+Indicates if the current re-balancing process is remove space from a tablespace or adding space to a tablespace. /ing N Only applicable to a DMS tablespace.
 State.
 Text identifier of the tablespace state.
 Total Size.
 The total amount of allocated space (in megabytes) in this tablespace.
 Type.
 Text identifier of DMS or SMS.